isle-project/graphmaker/README.md

   + __:intro__

-    Give descriptive introduction to how graphmaker is used
+    Give descriptive introduction to how GraphMaker is used

   + __:load &lt;filename&gt;.json__